lupyuen/lupyuen.github.io/src/lorawan.md

     -   [__"Troubleshoot LoRa"__](https://lupyuen.github.io/articles/lora2#troubleshoot-lora)

-    For RFM90 / SX1262, the SPI registers should looks like this...
+    For RFM90 / SX1262, the SPI registers should look like this...

     ![SPI Registers for RFM90 / SX1262](https://lupyuen.github.io/images/lorawan-spi.jpg)

 1.  __Check the LoRaWAN Gateway logs__

-    For ChirpStack, follow the steps here to see the LoRaWAN Gateway logs, also to inspect the raw packets...
+    For ChirpStack, follow the steps here to check the LoRaWAN Gateway logs, also to inspect the raw packets...

     -   [__"Troubleshoot LoRaWAN"__](https://lupyuen.github.io/articles/wisgate#troubleshoot-lorawan)

 1.  __Sniff the packets with Software Defined Radio__

-    A __Software Defined Radio__ may be helpful for sniffing the LoRaWAN packets to make sure that they look right and are centered at the right frequency.
+    A __Software Defined Radio__ may be helpful for sniffing the LoRaWAN packets to make sure that they look right and are centered at the right frequency...

     -   [__"Visualise LoRaWAN with Software Defined Radio"__](https://lupyuen.github.io/articles/wisgate#visualise-lorawan-with-software-defined-radio)